 - Of course there’s also the lettuce, tomatoes, cheese and bacon that you expect from a big chef salad.
+Pick any greens you love for the lettuce.
 I’ve also added mushrooms before, so feel free to toss in any extra veggies you love.

 - Finally, if you have cornbread with your Thanksgiving meal and there’s leftovers, you should definitely make some cornbread croutons to go with this salad!
 (That’s my friend Mary’s recipe 😊)

 (And if you love that dressing like I do, here's a cranberry vinaigrette post dedicated to it so you can save or print that recipe.)

 The best part of this Thanksgiving chef salad is that you just have to assemble it, shake up the dressing and you are ready to dig in!

 No fussing in the kitchen after all the cooking that’s already taken place. 🙌

 Just make sure to grab your veggies when you are doing your big Thanksgiving grocery store run and you’ll be all set to make this in the days after, when you don’t want to leave the house.

 Or even really the couch…